CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/3-preparing-training-data/README.md

 file_box.close()
 file_type.close()
 ```
 Let's verify if this script successfully generates the files `coord.raw`, `energy.raw`, `force.raw`, `virial.raw`, `box.raw`, and `type.raw`.
-Afterward, it's important to note that while the raw format is not directly supported for training, both NumPy and HDF5 binary formats are supported.
-To convert the prepared raw files to the NumPy format, you can utilize the provided tool `raw_to_set.sh`.
+It's important to note that while the raw format is not directly supported for training, NumPy and HDF5 binary formats are supported.
+To convert the prepared raw files to the NumPy, you can utilize the provided tool `raw_to_set.sh`.

 ### 2. MD simulations
+t.b.d.

 ## Additional considerations and references
-- [DP-GEN](): a user-friendly and **automatic** Python software for generating accurate and efficient DP models dependent on `DeePMD-kit`.
+- [DP-GEN](): A user-friendly and **automatic** Python software for generating accurate and efficient DP models dependent on `DeePMD-kit`.
-- [dpdata](https://github.com/deepmodeling/dpdata): a python package for manipulating data formats of software in computational science, including DeePMD-kit, QE, VASP, LAMMPS, GROMACS, Gaussian, CP2K.
+- [Dpdata](https://github.com/deepmodeling/dpdata): A python package for manipulating data formats of software, including DeePMD-kit, QE, VASP, LAMMPS, GROMACS, Gaussian, and CP2K.